xanderhieken/xanderhieken.github.io/_posts/TwitterGetter.md

 Find the code on GitHub here: <a href="https://github.com/xanderhieken/TwitterGetter" target="_blank">Twitter Getter</a>.

-Launch the notebook in an <a href="https://mybinder.org/v2/gh/xanderhieken/TwitterGetter/d5797c9efa61dee4b190760b93eacd5e36f8a2e8"_blank">interactive binder</a>.
+Launch the notebook in an <a href="https://mybinder.org/v2/gh/xanderhieken/TwitterGetter/d5797c9efa61dee4b190760b93eacd5e36f8a2e8" target="_blank">interactive binder</a>.